Director of Operations

 Arizona State, 2012

 Anthony Ruta has proven himself to be an asset in the successes Eric Musselman’s teams have experienced.
 The duo’s partnership goes back to the 2013-14 season when Musselman was an assistant coach at Arizona State and Ruta served as a graduate assistant with the Sun Devils.

-Ruta begins his first season with the Razorbacks as director of basketball operations for the 2019-20 season.
+Ruta is in his second season with the Razorbacks as director of basketball operations for the 2019-20 season.

 At Nevada, Ruta was initially brought on to be the director of basketball operations before being elevated to assistant coach his last two seasons with the Wolf Pack (2016-17 and 2017-18).
 In his role as an assistant coach, his duties included scouting opponents, recruiting student-athletes and scheduling opponents.